studio24/apollo/README.md

 ### To submit a bug fix or an enhancement

+I'm so excited that you want to contribute to Apollo.
+Before you do though, please take a moment to consider how you would answer the following questions.
+A single 'Yes,' already tells us we would want your addition.

+1. Does this solution already exist? (drop-down, select menu, tooltip, video player, etc.)
+2. Could others use it?
+(Yes, no, maybe)
+3. Have you already seen a working solution for this?
+(It works well, it needs improvement)
+4. Does it solve the problem?
+(Yes, no, partially)

 Create a new branch (one per fix/improvement) and apply your fix.
 When you are done, submit a pull request to the repository maintainer (Carlos) for review.

 ## Who do I talk to?